 Buy a shirt designed for nursing.
 Gone are the days of the ugly nursing shirt.
 Today’s styles are attractive and easy to use.

 Sit in a dining room or kitchen chair and practice nursing in comfortable positions.
 When you are out you will not have a comfortable couch or bed or your nursing pillow.
-Matter of fact, after the first couple of weeks, many women never use a nursing pillow because they find them bulky and awkward.
+Matter of fact, after the first couple of weeks, many women never use a nursing pillow because they find them bulky and awkward to transport.

 After you have mastered nursing while sitting, now try doing it while walking or standing.
 Yes, this is possible and a lot of women are very adept at it.
 Try it.
-If you use a baby carrier, you can easily put baby in the carrier, loosen it and nurse while fully covered.
+If you use a baby carrier or sling, you can easily put baby in the carrier, loosen it and nurse while fully covered.
 It's excellent protection for your sleeping (or nursing) baby, from those gawking strangers and 'grandmas' who want to touch and hold your baby..